$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

-We now test this symmetry-based criterion at the microscopic level using first-principles electronic-structure calculations for representative AFMs that satisfy the surface symmetry conditions for altermagnetism.
+We now test this symmetry-based criterion at the microscopic level using first-principles electronic-structure calculations for representative AFMs that satisfy the surface symmetry conditions for altermagnetism, namely the absence of a degeneracy-protecting symmetry that exchanges the two antiferromagnetic surface sublattices.
 We focus on the G-type AFMs V$_3$Al and BaMn$_2$Sb$_2$, identified in Fig.~\ref{fig1} and Table~\ref{tab1} as prototypical systems in which surface altermagnetism is symmetry-allowed.
 The calculations are based on density-functional theory within the generalized gradient approximation, treating magnetism in the collinear and nonrelativistic limit \cite{smidstrup2019an,perdew1996generalized,QuantumATKPseudoDojo}.
 Surface electronic structures are obtained from slab geometries constructed along the (001) surface orientation.
 In symmetric slabs, the two opposing surface terminations are related by the underlying G-type antiferromagnetic order, such that partner surface states on opposite sides exhibit opposite spin polarizations.
 As a result, their spin splittings compensate in the total spectrum, preserving global spin degeneracy.
 While the underlying splitting can always be recovered from surface- or layer-resolved projections, for clarity of presentation we therefore employ asymmetric slab geometries in which the altermagnetic splitting appears directly in the total band structure.
 Corresponding results for symmetric slabs, as well as further computational details, are provided in the Supplemental Material \cite{SM}.
-SOC is neglected in order to isolate the purely exchange-driven origin of the observed spin splitting.
+Unless stated otherwise, SOC is neglected in order to isolate the nonrelativistic spin splitting originating from the antiferromagnetic exchange field.
+Additional SOC calculations are presented below and in the Supplemental Material \cite{SM}.